 Terms and conditions

-As the graduating student, you are responsible for reading these terms and conditions and the information this page links through to.
+As the graduand, you are responsible for reading these terms and conditions and the information this page links through to.

 You must register for graduation by the deadline.
-If you miss the deadline, you are not guaranteed a place at your ceremony, or a ceremony on a later date.
+If you miss the deadline, you are not guaranteed a place at your ceremony, or a ceremony at a later date.

 If you choose to graduate in absentia, you will not be allowed to attend a future ceremony for your degree.

 In accordance with the Data Protection Act (2018), we can only discuss personal information about a ceremony with the student.